What is a catchy business name? Nielsen says that a brand name that is “catchy” often becomes the most valuable asset of any company.

 Careful consideration of many factors helps to create a catchy brand name that becomes most useful.
 Many times the catchy names are counter-intuitive.
 For example, the brand name Apple sounds like a fruit company.
 The word “Apple” has nothing at all to do with personal computers, which is what the company became so successful making and selling.
 Amazon is a river in South American that has nothing to do with selling books.

 In both of these examples, the name of the company became the name of a brand that is now globally recognized.
 This gives a hint to entrepreneurs who want to create a new catchy business name.
 Perhaps the best choice is something not even remotely related to what the business does or a metaphor.

 Maybe a new pizza restaurant wants to call itself “Wheel of Taste” and register wheeloftaste.com (available as of this writing).
-This is a play on words after a popular television show called Wheel of Fortune and that pizzas are round like a wheel and tasty.
+This is a play on words after a popular television show called Wheel of Fortune.

 No matter how this challenge is approached to create a catchy brand name or company name (best if they are one in the same), there are a few steps to take that make it easier.
 To find a catchy business, a business owner/online marketer needs to consider how the name will be used, how it is pronounced, how easy it is to spell, getting a trademark in more than one jurisdiction for the name, and other brand awareness issues.